sualokin-2012/NosAlive_Clone/README.md

 ## Objectives and Functions

-Website that provide information on music festival
+Website that provides information for Nos Alive music festival

 C/R/U/D for members